Rose Mhando: Life and career

+In July 2026 she surprised released another studio album Zamani Zile honoring swahili hymns and traditional gospel chorus sung back in the 1980s to 1990s and early 2000s.

-Muhando is considered the best-selling gospel singer of all time (both physical and digital) in East and Central Africa with over 25 Million Units of records in the region.
-Muhando is also considered the Best Selling Female Artist of all time (all genres) in Tanzania, surpassing Lady Jaydee.
-She is the best selling artist of all time in Tanzania based on overall sales (physical and digital copies) followed by Diamond Platnumz and Alikiba.
+Muhando is considered the best-selling gospel singer of all time (both physical and digital) in East and Central Africa with over 25 million units of records in the region.
+Muhando is also considered the best-selling female artist of all time (all genres) in Tanzania.
+She is the best-selling artist of all time in Tanzania based on overall sales (physical and digital copies).

-Background
+Personal life

-Muhando, a former devout Muslim and mother of three, claims to have seen a vision of Jesus Christ while indisposed on her sick bed at the age of nine, having suffered for three years, after which she was healed and later converted to Christianity.
+Muhando, a former Muslim and mother of three, claims to have seen a vision of Jesus Christ while indisposed on her sick bed at the age of nine, having suffered for three years, after which she was healed and later converted to Christianity.

-Muhando started her music career as a choir teacher in Dodoma's Saint Mary's Choir for the Chimuli Anglican Church.
-On 31 January 2005, she won best composer, best singer, and best album of the year at the Tanzania Gospel Music Award Concert.
-In December 2005, she participated in a gospel concert to help raise funds for a Dar es Salaam orphanage.

-In February 2011, she signed a multi-album recording deal with Sony Music.
-The signing was announced at a press conference in Dar es Salaam, Tanzania, on 9 February and was the first deal of its kind for East Africa.